cmayron/Legal-Calculus/README.md

 **No Tuition**
 No Gatekeepers.
 No Barriers.
+To start:
-To start:Upload this **README.md** to your AI Copilot to activate the procedural-literacy engine.
+Upload this **README.md** to your AI Copilot Pro to activate the procedural-literacy engine.
 Turn raw facts into structured records and usable filings instantly.

 Quick Start:
 Input "Initialize LCES" by **upload** to **CoPilot Pro Ai** I have an issue, a story, and evidence."